XuwenWang/dotNetCoreAndAngular2/README.md

-# dotNetCoreAndAngular2
-.Net Core web application with Angular 2 and type script
+# .Net Core And Angular 2 with typescript

 This project demos how to create a .Net Core web application with Angular 2 from scratch.
 First create an ASP.Net Core Web Application like below: